 Check out the resources below and get involved now.

-This activity is a prototype designed to help pupils in Key Stage 2 and their teachers explore the importance and process of research by taking part in a simple research study.
+This resource pack is designed to help pupils in Key Stage 2 and their teachers explore the importance and process of research by taking part in a simple research study.

 - Take approximately one hour to complete